ethberry/ethberry.github.io/docs/admin-panel/simple-mechanics/grade.md

 # Grade

-Grade mechanic is used for leveling items and characters.
+Grade mechanic is used for updating token's parameters.

+Grade level is displayed on [marketplaces](/api/components/json-microservice/marketplaces/)

 ## Configuration